-- Prohibit imposition of domestic limits on production or consumption of chemicals and plastic and restrictions on cross-boundary trade of materials, feedstocks, and wastes; and - Promote valuation of waste including plastics as potential recycled feedstock material to support further innovation. - 2.
+- Prohibit imposition of domestic limits on production or consumption of chemicals and plastic and restrictions on cross-boundary trade of materials and feedstocks; - Enable trade in waste for the purposes of sound management and recycling consistent with relevant international commitments; and - Promote valuation of waste including plastics as potential recycled feedstock material to support further innovation. - 2.
 Regulatory Cooperation: In today's trade environment, non-tariff barriers are often the bigger impediment to market access relative to tariffs.
 For the chemical industry, regulatory divergences can represent a substantial barrier to market access and a barrier to growth, job creation, and commercializing US-driven innovation.
 The U.S.-Kenya trade agreement negotiations have the potential to set a benchmark in Africa to promote a regulatory framework based on a science- and risk-based approach, which takes into account both the severity of hazard and the extent of exposure potential to chemicals.